Show HN: Quadratic – native JavaScript support in a spreadsheet

 Does it mean all our source code is on Github but you cannot use it to host your own instance for commercial purposes but okay for personal projects?

-• Manchego79 9 months ago
+• Manchego79 a year ago

 You can read our license on our GitHub.
 The "summary section" reads pretty quickly and outlines what is permissible and what is not.

-• dest 10 months ago
+• dest a year ago

 More probably code available on demand but without any license attached

-• sswatson 10 months ago
+• sswatson a year ago

 No, the code is available on GitHub and there is a license.
 It permits personal use.

-zelphirkalt 10 months ago
+zelphirkalt a year ago

 Emacs org mode with org babel allows you to use many programming languages in its spreadsheets, for at least small sizes of spreadsheets, or multiple spreadsheet throughout the document.
 There can be some friction though, converting strings to other types, to perform calculation.

-dest 10 months ago
+dest a year ago

 Interesting product.
 We would use that as a backoffice that would be self hosted, fetching from and pushing to backend APIs.
 Is that use case on your roadmap?